 Critical Incident Method: The procedure focuses on the employee’s particular complex behavior, which makes all the difference in performance.
-And as supervisors when they happen such events.
+And as supervisors when happen such events.
 It is one of the improvised performance appraisal methods.

-Benefits – Evaluation based on actual work behavior, the ratings are supported by descriptions, ease of opinion, reduced response bias, more likely to improve subordinates.
+Benefits – Evaluation based on actual work behavior, the ratings are supported by descriptions, ease of opinion, reduced response bias, and more likely to improve subordinates.

-Disadvantages – Negative events can be prioritized, forgetting events, over-watching closely; The response can be too much and may be punished.
+Disadvantages – Negative events can be prioritized, forgetting events, over-watching closely; The response can be too much and maybe punished.

 The disadvantage is that it is highly intelligent and ratings can be manipulated as evaluations are related to the promotion of HR actions, etc.

-Intensive methodology: In this method the rater writes in detail the broad categories of employees, such as the overall impression of performance, the employee’s publicity, existing capabilities and ability to perform jobs, strengths and weaknesses and training requirements.
+Intensive methodology: In this method, the rater writes in detail the broad categories of employees, such as the overall impression of performance, the employee’s publicity, existing capabilities and ability to perform jobs, strengths, and weaknesses, and training requirements.
 Employees.

 Benefits – This is extremely useful in submitting information gaps about employees that often occur in a well-structured checklist.

-Managing objectives: This means that performance is determined against the achievement of objectives, guided by objectives and managed by objectives.
+Managing objectives: This means that performance is determined against the achievement of objectives, guided by objectives, and managed by objectives.
 MBO goes under the process.
-It is one of the future focused performance appraisal methods.
+It is one of the future-focused performance appraisal methods.